harrypars0ns/milestone-4/README.md

 I am hosting the site on Heroku on the master branch.
 I had a already been committing to GitHub before.

-I have had huge issues when deploying this project.
-Heroku will not send the image files you choose on a new product to the AWS S3 media and static hosting platform.
-When run locally this feature works fine but when using the deployed site through Heroku your images will not load.
+I have had huge issues when deploying this project. **Heroku will not send the image files you choose on a new product to the AWS S3 media and static hosting platform**.
+When run locally this feature works fine but when using the deployed site through Heroku your images **will not load**.

 I used the AWS S3 service to host my static and media files as Heroku does not support these.
 This was done by creating a bucket in AWS and linking it with a policy and creating static user to .